darklang/docs/docs/contributing/tour-of-backend.md

-(for functions which are available on the client and backend) and [`backend/src/BackendOnlyStdLib`](https://github.com/darklang/dark/tree/main/backend/src/BackendOnlyStdLib) for functions which are only available on the backend (typically functions where we cannot compile some library to JS).
+(for functions which are available on the client and backend) and [`backend/src/BackendOnlyStdLib`](https://github.com/darklang/dark/tree/main/backend/src/BackendOnlyStdLib) for functions which are only available on the backend (typically functions where we cannot compile some library to WASM).